rodrigolustosa/R-GOES-imagery-viewer/README.md

 ## Sugestions and contributions

-Is there any tool or feature you would like to see in this app? (even if it's already on the list bellow).
+Is there any tool or feature you would like to see in this app? (even if it's already on the list bellow, so I can know which is more necessary).
 Found a bug?
-Fell free to make suggestions and contributions, in English ou em português, in the [Issues](https://github.com/rodrigolustosa/GOES-imagery-viewer/issues) tab (or make a [Pull Request](https://github.com/rodrigolustosa/GOES-imagery-viewer/pulls)).
+Or did I misunderstand a concept?
+Or didn't you understand something?
+Fell free to make suggestions, questions and contributions, in English ou em português, in the [Issues](https://github.com/rodrigolustosa/GOES-imagery-viewer/issues) or [Discussions](https://github.com/rodrigolustosa/GOES-imagery-viewer/discussions) tabs (or make a [Pull Request](https://github.com/rodrigolustosa/GOES-imagery-viewer/pulls)).
 You can also email me at <rodrigo.lustosa.repositorios@gmail.com>.

 ## Features